Gender is a powerful lens through which we interpret knowledge and understand our world and ourselves.

 WGS at F&M has also cultivated strong connections with the sciences.
 We have offered courses on women’s health, women’s healing systems, and a public health class on pregnancy outcomes.

 We provide exceptional opportunities to connect theory and practice.
-Our students have served on the Alice Drum Women’s Center Board, which organizes weekly campus discussions, and the annual Take Back the Night event.
+Our students have served on the Alice Drum Women’s Center Board and the annual Take Back the Night event.
 Our students have also presented their research at the annual Central Pennsylvania Consortium women’s studies conference, curated exhibits at the Phillips Art Museum and worked as Public Service Interns through the Ware Institute.